Solid green textured background

 Sketch of a workspace with a long rectangular monitor at the top, a circular platform on the left, a notepad with a pen on the right, and a location marker icon below

-The Schools of Tomorrow and Whole Education leadership conference brings together those from across the educational sector and beyond who are interested in thinking about how we address some of the biggest challenges facing society.
+The Schools of Tomorrow and Whole Education Leadership Conference brings together those from across the educational sector and beyond who are interested in thinking about how we address some of the biggest challenges facing society.

 Dame Rachel De Souza, Children’s Commissioner, has worked relentlessly to keep attendance at the top of the national agenda for schools, pointing out in a recent blog that school attendance is still not back to where it was prior to the pandemic.
 In that same blog, she talks about school as a unique, valuable component of childhood and asserts that, from her conversations with them, children themselves understand the importance of being at school.